Backends and Bootstrap

 After this latest annoyance I took some time to reflect.
 I’m already get parallel data querying because of Redux and my own tendencies.
 I’m probably not going to build something big enough to benefit from fancy partial rendering tricks vs rendering all at once.
 And I’m getting tired of this developer experience.
 I had hoped that a nice framework would save me from learning a bunch of arcane nonsense.
 Instead I’ve just been learning arcane nonsense that won’t apply outside of the framework and that very few others have already attempted to document.

-So it’s time for react-server and I to take a break.
+and I to take a break.
 I’m starting to believe that maybe Razzle had it right.
 I’ve been let down by boilerplate and frameworks alike, and this third way is at least guaranteed to be different if not better.